AdobeDocs/experience-manager-64.en/help/assets/using/ux-improvements.md

 ## Column view improvements {#column-view-improvements}

-In addition to Card and List views, you now navigate to the details page of an from the Column view.
+In addition to Card and List views, you can now navigate to the details page of an asset from the Column view.
 Select an asset from the Column view, and then tap/click **More Details** under the asset snapshot.

 ![](assets/more_details.png)

 ## Tree view {#tree-view}

-AEM 6.4 Assets includes a Tree view that lets you to conveniently browse your asset hierarchy and navigate to the desired asset or folder.
+AEM 6.4 Assets includes a Tree view that lets you conveniently browse your asset hierarchy and navigate to the desired asset or folder.

-To open the Tree view, tap/click the GlobalNav icon in the Assets UI, and choose **Content tree** from the menu.
+To open the Tree view, tap/click the GlobalNav icon in the `Assets UI`, and choose **[!UICONTROL Content tree]** from the menu.

 ![](assets/content_tree.png)